Junjie98/SoftwareDeveloperTeamProject/README.md

 The main repo of the app folder for the game project excluding assets folder.

+We have made **TWO AI implementations**.
+The Original AI (ai/original), which was all made by William T Manson had incredible amount of details and cases but because of lack of time, we weren't able to solve all its bugs so we considered more appropriate to make a second, more simple implementation.

 ## Contributors

 There are some cases where commit identity does not match exactly with the identity registered on GitLab.
 Here is a map of all the team members to commiters.